tikv/sig-transaction/doc/tikv/README.md

 ## Optimistic and pessimistic transactions

 TiKV supports two transaction models.
 Optimistic transactions were implemented first and often when TiKV folks don't specify optimistic or pessimistic, they mean optimistic by default.
 In the optimistic model, reads and writes are built up locally.
 All writes are sent together in a prewrite.
 During prewrite, all keys to be written are locked.
-If any keys are locked by another transaction, return to client.
+If any keys are locked by another transaction, return to the client.
 If all prewrites succeed, the client sends a commit message.

 Pessimistic transactions are the default in TiKV since 3.0.8.
 In the pessimistic model, there are *locking reads* (from `SELECT ...
 FOR UPDATE` statements), these read a value and lock the key.
 This means that reads can block.
 SQL statements which cause writes, lock the keys as they are executed.
-Writing to the keys is still postponed until prewrite.
+Writing to the keys is still postponed until the prewrite.
 Prewrite and commit works

 TODO pessimistic txns and Read Committed